czbiohub-sf/MIDAS/docs/glossary.rst

 -   **Reference database**: The upstream UHGG, GTDB, something user supplies, etc. that is then pre-processed to make a specific...

--   **MIDASDB**: The pre-processed reference data in a format to be consumed by the MIDAS 2.0 modules, including marker genes, reference genomes, pangenomes, etc.
+-   **MIDASDB**: The pre-processed reference data in a format to be consumed by the MIDAS2 modules, including marker genes, reference genomes, pangenomes, etc.

 -   **genome Index**: Rather than bowtie2 database or some other ambiguous term